hres/fcdr/README.md

 fcdr_schema.sql to create the schema only <br>
 fcdr_data.sql to populate the reference tables <br>

-In order to recreate the database, use the scripts located under /SCRIPT folder in this order:

-fcdr_schema.sql to create the schema only fcdr_data.sql to populate the reference tables

 fcdr_user.sql to populate the User table: all information in this table are temporary and will be removed/updated once the application gets deployed.